Imported apple and stone fruit material

 Managing biosecurity risk is MPI's top priority.
 We immediately stopped imports from this facility and suspended its accreditation.

 We have seized the affected plant material (under the Biosecurity Act) at 50 locations in Hawke's Bay, Waikato, Nelson, and central Otago.
-Six nurseries/importers and 32 growers are affected.
+In total, 32 nurseries, importers, and growers are affected.

-We have tested samples held in the MPI Plant Health and Environment Laboratory (PHEL).
+We have tested samples held in the MPI Plant Health and Environment Laboratory (PHEL) in Auckland.
 This included testing for some of the highest biosecurity risk organisms such as Xylella fastidiosa.

 One plum cultivar has shown a preliminary finding for cherry leaf roll virus (red raspberry strain), but the biosecurity risk is low.
 This is an unregulated strain that is already in New Zealand fruit (apple, kiwifruit, currant, raspberry, and blueberry).

-While this is not a concerning result, it is an example of a disease the US screening facility is designed to detect.
+While this is not a concerning result, it is an example of a disease the US screening facility should have detected.

 Who to contact